Jayakumar Parameswaran Pillai

 Jayakumar Parameshwaran Pillai is an Indian actor who appears in Malayalam films and television shows.
 He is best known for portraying comedic roles, but has also played character roles.

 Acting career

 He started his career as a theatre artist with professional Nataka Samithi and later associated with Athulya Nataka Samithi.
-Later started his acting career through jayaram movie Njangal Santhushtaranu and gain popularity through Thatteem Mutteem started in 2011.
+He later started his acting career through jayaram movie Njangal Santhushtaranu and gained popularity through Thatteem Mutteem started in 2011.